EmadSeliem/android-usagestats/README.md

-# android-UsageStats
+# android-architecture-components-room
-MVVM + Kotlin + Hilt + Coroutines + LiveData+Data Binding.
+A sample aaplication can display a list of all apllications used in Android mobile phone for last 24 hours.

 ==============================================
-A sample aaplication can display list of all apllication used in Android mobile phone for last 24 hours, without any Internet permission.
 # android-permission

 ```
  <uses-permission